amspell04/comp423-course-notes/docs/tutorials/rust-setup.md

 G. In the terminal after the cargo run command you should see "Hello COMP423" output!

-**Congrats!** You have successfully set up a development container from scratch and created your very first Rust project!

-H. To commit and push your changes to your github repository, run the following lines of code:
+H. To commit and push these changes to your GitHub repository, run the following lines of code in your terminal:

 ```
 git add .
 git commit -m "Hello COMP423"
 git push origin main
 ```

+**Congrats!** You have successfully set up a development container from scratch and created your very first Rust project!

 ### Additional Information for Mastering Cargo